|Activities||Upper Dolpo Extensive Trek|

 The Upper Dolpo region is another remote hidden destination in far west where Nepal's most tranquil and natural beauty is still unexplored.
 The home of herbal land, unspoiled trans-Himalayan culture, Buddhist monuments, and unique human civilization at high altitude is worth a visit.
 Trekking around the Dolpo region is an unforgettable journey in every visitor's life.
 Observing different rain shadow landscapes with stunning mountain views, wild flowers, Himalayan blue sheep, snow leopards, and huge birds Himalayan griffon.
 The Upper Dolpo is the home of the Bhotiya and Sherpa people.
 It's difficult to grow crops there, which makes life difficult for the local people.
 They depend on barley as sole crop.
 The stalwart yak is a vital source of food, transport and dung fuel.
 They also trade salt for grain with those from far away Hurikot and Jumla to compensate their dwindling winter supply of food.

-Day One: Fly from Kathmandu to Nepalganj
+Day One: Drive from Kathmandu to Nepalgunj

 Day Two: Fly early morning to Juphal.
 Trek to Dunai.